Have you ever heard of the 10,000-hour rule?

 Unlike Chinese movies or TV shows, which are often very fast and sometimes crammed with slang, YouTube skits and dialogues will get you comfortable hearing realistic Chinese without confusing you.
 Sometimes the dialogue is a bit slowed down to help your ear.
 Think of it as your training wheels before you graduate to authentic Chinese videos.

 - They provide helpful visuals.
 We’ve all heard of the old cliche that a picture is worth a thousand words.
 Well, according to Forrester Research, a minute of video is worth precisely 1.8 million words.
-Meanwhile, 65 percent of the population also consider themselves primarily visual learners.

 That means these videos will help boost your language skills by creating connections between the dialogue and the action on the screen.
 Plus, since these videos are made for a Chinese learning audience, the visuals are typically designed to boost your understanding (rarely will someone be talking about something that’s not connected to what you’re watching).